retroriff/supercollider-live-to-tell/README.md

 # Supercollider "Live To Tell"

-Basic track using a Madonna's "Live To Tell" sample.
+Basic track using a sample from "Live To Tell" by Madonna.